Chardonnay Uncorked: A Simple Guide to the World of Wine

 When you open a bottle of Chardonnay that has been aged in barrels for a long time, you will be disappointed.
 It takes time, so be careful if you have to make a purchase.
 We give you an illustrious example, the Gaia & Rey Langhe DOC.
 Now, you can find the 2014 vintage, but it still takes many years to achieve a good balance between the hard and soft parts and the “taste of wood.”

 What does Chardonnay wine taste like?

 It isn’t easy to provide you with a guide.
-There are Chardonnays that, if compared, seem day and night, but what we know for sure is that Chardonnay is consistently structured and acid, opulent, a sapid wine.
-It could be young, rocky, fresh, and tropical and with a pale yellow color, or if it is an older wine that has made wood aging, we should find butteriness, spices, and roundness combined with flavors of lemon curd.
+There are Chardonnays that, if compared, seem day and night, but what we know for sure is that Chardonnay is consistently structured and acidic, opulent, and sapid.
+It could be young, rocky, fresh, and tropical with a pale yellow color, or it could be an older wine that has been aged in wood and has flavors of butter, spices, and lemon curd.

-You just have to do some tasting, maybe buy different bottles and make comparisons between wood-aged vs. unoaked wines, try different climates and discover thousands of faces and flavors.
-Hey, but the whole discourse on the sparkling Chardo is missing the one that is its most noble incarnation, namely the Champagne.
+You just have to do some tasting, maybe buy different bottles and make comparisons between wood-aged vs. unoaked wines, try different climates, and discover thousands of faces and flavors.
+But, in all of this talk about sparkling Chardonnay, the most elegant form, Champagne, is left out.
 We have not forgotten it, but we have dedicated a whole page to it.
-Just click here, and another excellent wine tour will begin.
+Just click here, and another imaginative wine tour will begin.

 Chardonnay food pairings